A Class of Spatially Correlated Self-Exciting Models: Burglaries in Chicago

 An alternate model that describes the spread of burglaries is similar to the model of \cite{short2008statistical}.
 We might assume that the change in the rate of burglaries at a location is a function of a base attractiveness due to unique geographical features at that location, $\alpha_{\boldsymbol{s_i}}$ as described in \eqref{eq:mean strucutre}, a natural decay over time, $\chi$, and repeat victimization, $\eta$.
 In that model, the authors further considered a spatial spread, parameterized by $\psi$ and motivated through a reaction-diffusion difference equation.
+In \eqref{eq:DiscreteModel} the use of $\psi$ was motivated by the belief that regions of high violence will spread the other regions.
+This is similar to a heat equation where high temperatures spread to cooler areas.
 These assumptions lead to the (stochastic) difference equation

-However, in when applied to the Chicago dataset, $\psi$ was found to be zero, potentially due to the choice in how we aggregated time and space.
-Letting $\psi=0$ \eqref{eq:DiscreteModel} is clearly an INGARCH(1,1) model with $\kappa=(1-\chi)$.
+In practice, though when applied to the Chicago dataset, $\psi$ was found to be zero, potentially due to the choice in how we aggregated time and space.
+If we fix $\psi=0$ \eqref{eq:DiscreteModel} is now an INGARCH model with $\kappa=(1-\chi)$.

+Finally, we compare the model to what is sometimes called the CAR ANOVA model, e.g. \cite{lee2018spatio}.
+Here we let,

+To complete the specification, This model assumes that the log intensity can be decomposed into a spatially varying random effect and a temporally varying auto-regressive component.
+Large scale spatial structure can still be accounted for in this model by placing structure on $\boldsymbol{\alpha}$.
+Although not presented in this manuscript we also considered statistical models that allowed the spatial field to vary temporally similar to the CAR AR given in \cite{lee2018spatio}, these models did not significantly improve over the CAR ANOVA model presented above.
+Model \eqref{eq:CAR ANOVA} was fit using the CARBayesST package in R, \cite{lee2015carbayesst}.